NEET/JEE Coaching Scholarship

 Total number of cards in a well-shuffled deck = 52

-Hence, total possible outcomes = 52
+Hence, the total possible outcomes = 52

-(2) Let E be the event of getting a face card.
+Let E be the event of getting a face card.

-Face cards: (J, Q, K) of each four suits
+Face cards: (J, Q, K) of each four suits.

-Hence, number of favorable outcomes = 12
+Hence, the number of favourable outcomes = 3

-Therefore, the probability of getting a face card is
+Thus, the probability of getting a face card is

 Answer: